godotengine/godot-docs/tutorials/3d/procedural_geometry/index.rst

 a MeshInstance to be seen.

 ImmediateGeometry is useful for prototyping because of the straightforward API, but it is slow because the geometry is rebuilt every frame.
-It is most useful for quickly adding simple geometry to debug visually (e.g. by drawing lines to visualize physics raycasts etc.).
+It is most useful for adding simple geometry to debug visually (e.g. by drawing lines to visualize physics raycasts etc.).

 For more information about ImmediateGeometry, please see the :ref:`ImmediateGeometry tutorial <doc_immediategeometry>`.